-After seven years of advocacy, the Philadelphia Police Department responded to numerous requests from Families for Safe Streets Greater Philadelphia and the Bicycle Coalition to abandon the name “Accident Investigation Division” and rename the unit with one that is more respectful to the victims of traffic violence.
+After seven years of advocacy, the Philadelphia Police Department responded to numerous requests from Families for Safe Streets Greater Philadelphia and the Bicycle Coalition to abandon the name “Accident Investigation Division” and rename the unit Crash Investigation Division which is more respectful to the victims of traffic violence on January 1, 2023.

 At the October 6, 2022 press conference announcing the Vision Zero Annual Report 2022, Deputy Commissioner Frank Vanore of the Police Department announced that “by eliminating the word accident in the name we will be aligning with the language of Title 75 in the motor vehicle code that mandates that police respond to all scenes of crashes”.
 While that reasoning is a bit odd, we’ll take it!
 The arguments we made to the Police Department in numerous letters and meetings since 2015 was that “accident” was disrespectful to the memories of victims of traffic violence because by most measurements, victims died because of reckless human behavior or poor road design, not the fault of ‘no one’.